 Picture yourself holding each other as you gaze across the rolling fields and valleys while the warm sun kisses your faces.

-Tuscany is one of my favorite places in the world to photograph a wedding.
+Tuscany is one of my favorite places in the world to photograph.
 I love the countryside and outdoors and am never happier than when I am working with nature and shooting a wedding.

-Being a wedding photographer in Tuscany is an opportunity to create photos with stunning backdrops.
+Shooting in such a fantastic location is an opportunity to create photos with stunning backdrops.
 Quite simply, rolling hills, pristine vineyards, sunflowers, period villas, medieval country churches, olive groves and seasonal crops, even old ruined farmhouses tucked down country lanes are all perfect backdrops for your photos.

-When debating the time of year for your wedding in Tuscany you are probably going to consider from April to October.
+When debating the time of year for your special day you are probably going to consider from April to October.

 In the spring months of April and May Tuscany is green fields with wild-flowers in bloom.
 Most places will start their high season in May so you may find some deals in April.
 However, April and May are spring months so even though temperatures can be lovely, the weather can still be variable and rain is a possibility.

-In August the farmers plough the fields but the vineyards are now ripe with grapes and you can still find sunflowers in some places.
+In August the farmers plow the fields but the vineyards are now ripe with grapes and you can still find sunflowers in some places.

 In October the weather can still be great but it will be cool in the evenings so if you want to dine outside you may need some heaters.
 October is also no longer high season so you can get a better deal too.